Tips for Buying a Home in a New Area

 - Who pays for home inspections and what types of repairs do sellers cover?
 Your agent should be able to refer several inspectors to you.

-- Do city laws govern transfer of ownership and inspections?
+- Do city laws govern the transfer of ownership and inspections?

 - Are surveys typically ordered?